Climate finance takes centre stage at COP28 climate talks

 For daily comprehensive coverage on COP28 in your inbox, sign up for the Reuters Sustainable Switch newsletter here.

-(Reporting by Simon Jessop, David Stanway and Elizabeth Piper; Additional reporting by Alexander Cornwall; Editing by Katy Daigle and Miral Fahmy)
+(Reporting by Simon Jessop, Maha El Dahan and Hadeel Al Sayegh; Additional reporting by Alexander Cornwell, Elizabeth Piper and David Stanway; Editing by Katy Daigle and Miral Fahmy)

 ((Katy.Daigle@thomsonreuters.com;))